pothi/TinyWP.com/_drafts/books-template.md

 Currently listening... (via Audible)
 - [The Circadian Code](https://www.amazon.in/Circadian-Code-Supercharge-Transform-Midnight/dp/163565243X) by [Dr. Satchin Panda](https://www.salk.edu/scientist/satchidananda-panda/)

+Unfinished books

+These are the books that I may never read again.
+The concept of such books are grasped or boring (for me).
+I might have missed some important points in those books.
+If you think I should read a book in full, please let me know.

+-

 ### The books that impressed me the most in 2023